thomassuedbroecker/hackathon-information/README.md

 Register at IBM Cloud using that link:
 [http://ibm.biz/ibmcloudaccount-at-slash](http://ibm.biz/ibmcloudaccount-at-slash)

+> Here you find a short 6 minute YouTube Video about the different account types: [link](https://youtu.be/mF5qKebASkY)

 ## 3) Feature Codes to upgrade your Lite Account to a Trial Account

 **a) Get the IBM Cloud feature code**